Rashi-Srivastava/Minor-Machine-Learning-Projects/README.md

 # Minor-Machine-Learning-Projects

-This repository consists of basic codes of pre-processing techniques and minor Machine Learning projects and.
+This repository consists of basic codes for data preparation and pre-processing techniques and minor Machine Learning projects and.